On Necessary and Sufficient Conditions for Differential Flatness: Introduction

 Differential flatness, or more shortly, flatness, is a system property introduced more than ten years ago in \cite{pM1,FLMR1}.

 Let us briefly state an informal definition, that will be made more precise later: given a nonlinear system

-where $x=(x_{1},\ldots, x_{n})$ is the state (belonging to a given smooth $n$-dimensional manifold) and $u=(u_{1},\ldots, u_{m})$ the control vector, $m\leq n$, the system (\ref{sys0}) is said to be locally (differentially) flat if and only if there exists a vector $y=(y_{1},\ldots,y_{m})$ such that \begin{itemize} \item $y$ and its successive time derivatives $\dot{y},\ddot{y},\ldots,$ are locally independent, \item $y$ is locally a function of $x$, $u$ and a finite number of time derivatives of the components of $u$, \item $x$ and $u$ can be locally expressed as functions of the components of $y$ and a finite number of their derivatives: $x=\varphi_{0}(y,\dot{y},\ldots, y^{(\alpha)})$, $u=\varphi_{1}(y,\dot{y},\ldots, y^{(\alpha+1)})$, for some multi-integer $\alpha=(\alpha_{1},\ldots,\alpha_{m})$, and with the notation $y^{(\alpha)}=(\frac{d^{\alpha_{1}} y_{1}}{dt^{\alpha_{1}}},\ldots, \frac{d^{\alpha_{m}}y_{m}}{dt^{\alpha_{m}}})$. \end{itemize} The vector $y$ is called a \emph{flat output}.
+where $x=(x_{1},\ldots, x_{n})$ is the state (belonging to a given smooth $n$-dimensional manifold) and $u=(u_{1},\ldots, u_{m})$ the control vector, $m\leq n$, the system (\ref{sys0}) is said to be locally (differentially) flat if, and only if, there exists a vector $y=(y_{1},\ldots,y_{m})$ such that \begin{itemize} \item $y$ and its successive time derivatives $\dot{y},\ddot{y},\ldots,$ are locally independent, \item $y$ is locally a function of $x$, $u$ and a finite number of time derivatives of the components of $u$, \item $x$ and $u$ can be locally expressed as functions of the components of $y$ and a finite number of their derivatives: $x=\varphi_{0}(y,\dot{y},\ldots, y^{(\alpha)})$, $u=\varphi_{1}(y,\dot{y},\ldots, y^{(\alpha+1)})$, for some multi-integer $\alpha=(\alpha_{1},\ldots,\alpha_{m})$, and with the notation $y^{(\alpha)}=(\frac{d^{\alpha_{1}} y_{1}}{dt^{\alpha_{1}}},\ldots, \frac{d^{\alpha_{m}}y_{m}}{dt^{\alpha_{m}}})$. \end{itemize} The vector $y$ is called a \emph{flat output}.

 This concept has inspired an important literature.
-See \cite{fliess-levine-martin-ollivier-rouchon-mtns96,MMR-ecc} for surveys on flatness and its applications.
-Let us just mention that flatness provides significant simplifications for the motion planning problem or for several aspects of feedback design.
+See \cite{fliess-levine-martin-ollivier-rouchon-mtns96,MMR-ecc,rudolph-book-1,rudolph-book-2,SiRaAgra,L_book} for surveys on flatness and its applications.
+To mention just one fact, flatness provides significant simplifications to the motion planning problem and to several aspects of feedback design.

-Various formalisms have been introduced: finite dimensional differential geometric approaches \cite{CLM,JF,Sh,Sluis-scl93}, differential algebra and related approaches \cite{FLMR-ijc,ABMP-ieee,Jak-ecc93}, infinite dimensional differential geometry of jets and prolongations \cite{FLMR-ieee,vNRM-siam,Po-banach93,PdSCF,RM}.
+Various formalisms have been introduced: finite dimensional differential geometric approaches \cite{CLM,JF,Sh,Sluis-scl93,SchSch}, differential algebra and related approaches \cite{FLMR-ijc,ABMP-ieee,Jak-ecc93}, infinite dimensional differential geometry of jets and prolongations \cite{FLMR-ieee,vNRM-siam,Po-banach93,PdSCF,RM}.